Mobile Viewport Checker

 device-widthto match the screen.
 Never set a fixed pixel width. - initial-scale — Start at

 1(100% zoom).
-Required for proper rendering. - user-scalable — Should be
+Required for proper rendering on rotation. - user-scalable — Should be

 yesor omitted.
 Setting tonois an accessibility violation. - maximum-scale — Avoid setting to